 General: • No comments offered on structural system components concealed behind ceiling, floor, wall, finish grade and storage.
-Foundation walls typically will have some type of cracking due to shrinkage and/or minor settlement.
-This report is
+Foundation walls typically have some type of cracking due to shrinkage and/or minor settlement.
+This report is not intended to be technically exhaustive, therefore every crack will not be individually noted, unless evidence of past leakage or significant settlement, shifting, or widths are observed.

-Attic/roof space: • Inspected from access hatch
+Attic/roof space: Inspected from access hatch